michalwilk123/example-auth-fastapi/README.md

 # Oauth2, jwt fastapi example

-Simple application for showcasing basic usecase of oauth2 and jwt token authorization.
+Simple application for showcasing basic usecases of modern token based authorization technologies (JWT and oauth2).

-Uses [Fastapi]() as framework and [Motor]() as async mongodb driver There is also available documentation for the project!
+Uses [Fastapi](https://fastapi.tiangolo.com) as framework and [Motor](https://motor.readthedocs.io/en/stable/) as async mongodb driver
+There is also available documentation for the project!

 <br/>